GVonB/reflash/README.md

 # reflash
- A minimalist SRS flashcard web application using the PERN (PostgreSQL, Express.js, React.js, and Node.js).
+ A minimalist SRS flashcard web application using the PERN stack (PostgreSQL, Express.js, React.js, and Node.js).